petudeveloper/etch-a-sketch-project/README.md

 # CSS-Frameworks

-In this project, we will replicate an archived version of the Newsweek website using bootstrap.
+In this project I creat a browser version of something between a sketchpad and an Etch-A-Sketch.

 ![screenshot](https://github.com/petumazo/etch-a-sketch-project/blob/main/imgs/project-screenshot.png)